 UX, on the other hand, is narrower since it only focuses on a particular product.
 It includes app store ratings, conversion rate, cart abandonment, engagement, and perceived credibility.

-Customer experience vs user experience: why the difference matters?
+UX vs. CX: why the difference matters?

 At first glance, UX and CX seem the same.
 But by knowing their differences, you also learn how each plays an important role in the success of your brand.
 Failure to recognize the importance of each can lead to dissatisfied customers in the process.
 So when you develop your products, always keep your customers or users in mind.